The MacBook Pro is a laptop built to be versatile, so it’s no wonder you want to take it with you wherever you go.

 Read on for more!

-Swiss Gear SA1923 Black TSA Friendly Scan Smart Laptop Backpack: Best if you're looking for a pack that is sure to stand up to anything you throw at it for years to come.
+- Swiss Gear TSA Friendly Laptop Backpack: Best if you’re looking for a pack that is sure to stand up to anything you throw at it for years to come.

-Solo Duane 15.6 Inch Laptop Hybrid Briefcase: Best option if you can't or don't want to carry your laptop on your back every day but still require space and high quality.
+- Solo Duane Laptop Hybrid Briefcase: Best option if you can’t or don’t want to carry your laptop on your back every day but still require space and high quality.

 Backpacks are by definition a commuter’s friend.
 They offer convenience, portability, and a safe way to carry your laptop in addition to other daily necessities you may need for your classes, job, or daily life.
 Most offer some combination of sleek design and safety features to protect your Mac while you’re on the go and tend to be fairly durable.